AiJared/DSA_in_python/README.md

  - **Min-heap**: Every parent node is less than or equal to its children.

 Heaps are commonly used to implement **priority queues** where the highest or lowest priority queue is always at the root.

+Check out an implementation of a min-heap using Python list in the file **min_heap.py**.